What is The 40.000 Trees Project?

 Me

-I am currently developing a series of works that include written essays, tsunami survivor kits, talks, monologues and performances.
+I am developing a series of works that include essays, tsunami survivor kits, installations and performances.
 Specifically, 40.000 Trees - A Postcard from the Tsunami - is a multimedia performance that employs video, audio, dance and theater in an attempt to share this important piece of personal history, part trauma and part love story.
-The main purpose of this production is to bring people to a different level of consciousness about a specific disaster and its long term lasting effects, and hopefully inspire some of them to action.
-While elements of this story are of course highly personal, it is set within a context that has affected permanently hundreds of thousands of people across the globe.
-A tragedy that could happen anywhere again in the future.
-I am now in the process of contacting microfinancing groups, nurseries in Sri Lanka as well as other not-for-profit organizations that work in the field of reforestation and tree planting to start a collaboration and work out the practical details of this project by the Fall 2008.
+The main purpose of this production was to bring people to a different level of consciousness about a specific disaster and its long term lasting effects, and hopefully inspire some of them to action.
+This performance took place on May 4th 2008 at MonkeyTown in Brooklyn, NY.

 New Trees